scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 ~~~

 <div class="solution">
 We `map` over the list of hostnames colleting load averages from each server, and use `sequence` to combine the results.
-The `map` and `flatMap`, the `sequence` method cuts through both layers in our monad stack, allowing us to combine the results without hassle:
+The `map` and `flatMap`, the `sequence` methods cut through both layers in our monad stack, allowing us to combine the results without hassle:

 ~~~ scala
 import scalaz.std.list._        // for Applicative[List]